hombit/freddi/Readme.md

                                    the optical star.
 Polar radius of the star is rochelobefill * (polar radius of critical Roche lobe)
-  --Topt arg (=0)                  Thermal temperature of the optical star, in
+  --Topt arg (=0)                  Effective temperature of the optical star,
-                                   units of kelvins
-  -P [ --period ] arg              Orbital period of the binary system, in
-                                   units of days
+                                   in units of kelvins -P [ --period ] arg              Orbital period of the binary system, in units of days
   --rin arg                        Inner radius of the disk, in the units of
                                    the gravitational radius of the central
                                    object GM/c^2.
-If it isn't set then the radius of ISCO orbit is used defined by --Mx and --kerr values -R [ --rout ] arg                Outer radius of the disk, in units of solar radius.
-If it isn't set then the tidal radius is used defined by --Mx, --Mopt and --period values --risco arg                      Innermost stable circular orbit, in units of gravitational radius of the central object
+There is no need to set it for a neutron star.
+If it isn't set for a black hole then the radius of ISCO orbit is used defined by --Mx and --kerr values -R [ --rout ] arg                Outer radius of the disk, in units of solar radius.
+If it isn't set then the tidal radius is used defined by --Mx, --Mopt and --period values as 90% of the Roche lobe radius (Papaloizou & Pringle, 1977, MNRAS,
+                                   181, 441; see also Artymowicz & Lubow, 1994,
+                                   ApJ, 421, 651
+  --risco arg                      Innermost stable circular orbit, in units of
+                                   gravitational radius of the central object
                                    GM/c^2.
 If it isn't set then the radius of